taskforcesh/bullmq-redis/README.md

 # Disclaimer

-This module is currently underx development and thus not suitable for production yet.
+This module is currently under development and thus not suitable for production yet.
 You are encouraged to test and evaluate it and report issues if you find any.

 # Features

 - Robust Queue system based on battle hardened architecture.
 - Optimized for maxing out Redis performance.
+- Non-polling design using blocking connections.
 - Simple but powerful api with many advanced features.
 - FIFO / LIFO Queues
 - Delayed jobs.
 - Batches.
-- Permisive MIT License
+- Permisive BSD License

 # BullMQ Redis Module